oFrederic/WeatherFramed/README.md

 1. Load the page.
 2. The current weather of your location will appear
-3. You can check other location by enter the city name inside the input field or directly in the link as show (/?city=${city})
+3. You can check other location by entering the city name inside the input field or directly in the link as show (/?city=${city})

+PS: on the Mobile version the card will have the fullscreen and won't have the header, to fetch a location you can query directly in the URL.

 ## Features

-- Automaticaly localise you and give your position weather.
+- Automatically localize you and give your position weather.
-- Show an animated background depending of the weather.
+- Show an animated background depending on the weather.
-- Show An Icon that represente the current weather.
+- Show An Icon that represents the current weather.
 - Show details related to the weather.
+- Cache the weather data for 5 min so if you refresh in the same area you will not make an extra API call.

 ## Status